-The “Kathisma” (Greek – “Sitting”) church was a holy Christian site venerated in the Byzantine period as the place where Mary seated when traveling from Nazareth to Bethlehem, where she delivered Jesus.
-The event is not mentioned in the New Testament but was a popular stop for pilgrims in the Byzantine period.
+The ‘Kathisma’ Church was a holy Christian site venerated in the Byzantine period as the place where Mary seated (in Greek: “KATISMH”) when traveling from Nazareth to Bethlehem.
+The event is not mentioned anywhere in the New Testament but was a popular tradition for pilgrims in the Byzantine period.
 Following the Muslim conquest, the site was turned into a mosque and later abandoned, and even its location was forgotten.

-For a full appreciation of the site it is recommended to combine it with a guided day tour of Jerusalem.
+A visit to the site can be combined with a guided day tour of Jerusalem.